codingfanatic/react-tutorials/README.md

 >Button component has an onPress prop for defining actions performed when pressed

 >The title prop is the text displayed inside the button

+Touches

+>TouchableHighlight is ideal wherever links/buttons would go.
+The background darkens when touched

+>TouchableNativeFeedback displays an ink surface with ripples when touched

+>TouchableOpacity reduces the opacity of the button showing the background to be seen through while pressed down

+>TouchableWithoutFeedback is a super basic button which doesn't react when touched